zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-web-application/1/_index.md

 ## 1. Disable the default IIS web site

-We don't need the default web site that comes with IIS, so let's disable it.
+We don't need the default web site that comes with IIS, so let's remove it.

 An easy way to do so is to use the [iis](https://supermarket.chef.io/cookbooks/iis) cookbook from Chef Supermarket.
 The `iis` cookbook defines resources that help you manage IIS, which we'll use later.